Webhooks in Python with Flask

 • Specifying the priority levels in the labels property which indicates the names of the instances you want to compare.

-• Initialize a dataset property, that defines an array of objects, each of which containing the data we want to compare.
+• Initialize a dataset property that defines an array of objects, each of which contains the data we want to compare.

-• The bar chart will get updated synchronously whenever a new webhook is transmitted and received thoughout the web socket.
+• The bar chart will get updated synchronously whenever a new webhook is transmitted and received throughout the web socket.

 Now let's test our program, please proceed as per the following steps: